xingzhou/containercafe/examples/tiny-example.md

 kubectl get pod
 ```

-Once it is up, you can inspect its network configuration from inside,
+Once the pod is created, you can see it with `docker ps`.
+You can
-like this:
+inspect its network configuration from inside, like this:

 ```bash
 kubectl exec sleepy-pod ifconfig
 ```